clicksbazaar/advance-login-style/readme.txt

 * Ability to change a button font size and color.
 * Ability to change a link color.

+= Advance Login Style Plugin in your Language!: =
+We just made plugin language compatible.
+If you're good at translating, please join us at [Advance Login Style at GitHub](https://github.com/pluginsbazaar/advance-login-style/)

 == Installation ==